CharlesDerek/mongoDashboard/README.md

 > Looking for people to translate into other languages.
 If you can help, grab the `/locale/en.js` file, translate to your language and submit a pull request.

 The locale is automatically set to the detected locale of Nodejs.
-If there is not a translation, `adminMongo` will default to English.
+If there is not a translation, `mongoDashboard` will default to English.
 To override the detected locale a setting can be added to the `app.json` file.
 See Configuration section for a "German" example.

 ### Authentication

-By default `adminMongo` is not password protected.
+By default `mongoDashboard` is not password protected.
 You can add password authentication by adding a `password` value to the `/config/app.json` file
 (See the Configuration section).
-Once added you will need to restart `adminMongo` and all routes will be protected until the correct password is added.
+Once added you will need to restart `mongoDashboard` and all routes will be protected until the correct password is added.
 You will then be authenticated for the life of the session (60 mins by default) or if the "Logout" link is clicked.

 ## Usage

 ### Create a connection

 After visiting [http://127.0.0.1:1234](http://127.0.0.1:1234) you will be presented with a connection screen.
-You need to give your connection a unique name as a reference when using adminMongo and a MongoDB formatted connection string.
+You need to give your connection a unique name as a reference when using mongoDashboard and a MongoDB formatted connection string.
 The format of a MongoDB connection string can form: `mongodb://<user>:<password>@127.0.0.1:<port>/<db>` where specifying to the `<db>` level is optional.
 For more information on MongoDB connection strings, see the [official MongoDB documentation](http://docs.mongodb.org/manual/reference/connection-string/).

 You can supply a connection options object (see [docs](http://mongodb.github.io/node-mongodb-native/2.1/reference/connecting/connection-settings/)) with each connection.